feathery-org/slate/source/index.html.md

 }
 ```

 Create a new workspace connected to your main account.
+If querying with the test API key, will create a test workspace.

 ### HTTP Request